 James ‘Jimmy’ Anderson OBE is England’s most successful bowler of all time.
 He made his first-class debut for Lancashire at the age of 19, his England ODI debut at 20 and has become an integral part of England’s rise to the number one Test team in the world.

-Off the cricket pitch, James co-hosts popular podcast Tailenders for BBC Radio 5 Live alongside writer and cricket fanatic Felix White & Radio1’s Greg James.
+Off the cricket pitch, James co-hosts popular podcast Tailenders for BBC Radio 5 Live alongside cricket fanatics Felix White & Radio1’s Greg James.
 He also released two books – 2019’s light-hearted take on his observations of cricket “Bowl Sleep Repeat” which featured in the top 5 of The Times non-fiction bestsellers chart and “Jimmy – My Story” in 2012, which documented the highs and lows of his cricket career through injury and triumph.

 James has successful brand partnerships with a number of key brands including Adidas, Slazenger and Jacamo.
 James has previously worked with Wellman, Brut and various other lifestyle brands.
 James also has a keen interest in fashion and, in the Summer of 2014, released his own 22-piece capsule collection in conjunction with Chess London.
 He also has his own collection of wine.